 That being said, if your newborn can do the Can-Can, I NEED to see this!

-Why have a baby photoshoot (4 weeks – 1 year)?
+The baby year: rolls, crawls and smiles (4 weeks – 1 year)?

 Babies are just adorable to photograph… they are starting to really let their personalities shine (plus they often get those adorable chubby leg rolls!).
 I always think it’s amazing that you can plonk a baby down and a room full of adults will watch them for hours on end.
 That’s what’s fascinating about babies – we are as transfixed by their achievements as they are!

-Now they are a bit more interactive the photos do stand on their own merit a little more; the smiles, the sitting up, the crawling or pulling up all make for a more varied gallery.
-There is so much rapid change taking place for your baby that photos at this age are always a fun reminder of an active and happy time in their development.
+Now they are a bit more interactive the images do stand on their own merit a little more; tummy time, the smiles, the sitting up, the crawling or pulling up all make for a more varied gallery.
+There is so much rapid change taking place for your baby that pictures at this age are always a fun reminder of an active and happy time in their development.
 If you want some beautiful pictures then cute, chubby babies are probably what you’re after!

 Preschoolers start to get their speech and coordination down but are just as amazing to have photos of because they’ve yet to develop any sense of self-consciousness that afflicts us as we grow older.